 BUILD OUT LINE

-1.Line to be created to extend width of the field half way between midfield line and the top of each
+The build outline will be created to extend the width of the field midway between the halfway line and the top of the penalty area.

-ball, or putting ball to their feet and dribbling and passing out of the box.
+Goalkeepers may distribute the ball by either throwing it or putting the ball on the ground and dribbling or passing out of the box.

 207 INTENTIONALLY DELETED